russkev/jinx-it-project/src/frontend/README.md

 npm install <package_name> --save-dev
 ```
 This will add the package to `package.json` in the development section.
 Move it to the `dependencies` section if required in production.

+To have docker automatically install it on the container, you will need to delete the react container with `docker container rm <container id>` and then rebuild with `docker-compose up --build`